aesophor/wmderland/README.md

 * Easy-to-use [config](https://github.com/aesophor/Wmderland/blob/master/example/config) with runtime reload support
 * Supports a subset of EWMH, see `src/properties.cpp`
 * Remembers the positions/sizes of floating windows (~/.local/share/Wmderland/cookie)
+* Will try to recover from error if the wm crashes.

+## Error Recovery
+If Wmderland crashes, it will try to perform error recovery from a **snapshot file**.

+When a C++ exception is caugh, **except Snapshot::SnapshotLoadError**, it will:
+1. serialize all window trees (or client trees) into snapshot file.
+2. write all docks/notifications window id(s) into snapshot file.
+3. execl(args[0], args[0])
+4. try to deserialize everything from the snapshot.

+Also, if it fails to load the snapshot, or the same error occurs consecutively over 3 times, wmderland will still shutdown.
+The user will have to manually restart it.

 ## Compatibility with WINE
 Most WINE applications should work fine, except the following bugs: